kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: Should I set up multiple pools?**

     A: Yes, in case you get banned, or a pool goes down for sometime, you can keep mining.
 A good amount to have would be at least three.

+* **Q: Where can I find a list of pools?**

+    A: http://turtle-coin.com/#pools - This website also shows some other nice stats like hashrate, and min payout.

 * **Q: I get a socket error when connecting to a pool.
 What am I doing wrong?**